Personal Bankruptcy Toronto – A Fresh Financial Start

 What assets can you keep, and what will you lose if you go bankrupt in Canada?

 Contrary to prevalent belief, like most people you won’t lose everything when you file for bankruptcy.
 The bankruptcy system in Canada is set up in such a way that you will be able to maintain a reasonable standard of living while you go through the process.
-At the same time it tries to ensure that creditors are treated equally and fairly.
+At the same time, it tries to ensure that creditors are treated equally and fairly.

-To determine what assets you might lose if the go bankrupt each province and territory has set up a list of property exemptions.
+To determine what assets you might lose if they go bankrupt each province and territory has set up a list of property exemptions.
 These exemptions specify which assets you are allowed to retain.
 This is one of the most important parts of what the trustee explains to you.

 If you file a bankruptcy In Ontario